nathanawmk/mish-mash/README.md

 "Let us realize the arc of the moral universe is long, but it bends toward justice." -- Martin Luther King Jr

+"Broken Cisterns, broken dreams and broken relationships.
+Death suddenly looks like a very palatable option. " -- Nathan Aw

+"In the search for one true purpose. " -- Nathan Aw

 =====

 Why in love with blockchain?
 Not with others, say, AI, APIs, Big Data, RPA?